enriquegr84/GameEngineAI/README.md

   tree and are represented numerically as statistics.

 We will create and update the documentation in the wiki section of this repository.
-The documentation is momentarily saved as pdf and includes videos.
-It can be accessed through the following link
+The documentation is momentarily saved as pdf and can be accessed through the following link

 Unfortunately, we couldn’t get permission to upload the required Quake assets which means that the game can’t be executed.